 Out of hours contact details for dog wardens in Dorset.
 Please contact the dog warden that serves the area of Dorset that you live in.

-Christchurch dog warden is responsible for the collection or seizure of any stray dogs that are found within the Borough.
-Dog fouling, stray and lost dogs can be reported to Christchurch Borough Council online.
+The Christchurch Dog Warden is responsible for the collection or seizure of any stray dogs that are found within the Borough.
+Dog fouling, lost and found dogs can be reported to Christchurch Borough Council online.

 Dog warden service in East Dorset